open-ods/open-ods/docs/data_import.md

     $ pip install -r requirements.txt
     ```

-2. Open DataBaseSetup.py in your code editor and find the line configuring the SQL engine - configure it either for Postgres or SQLite:

-    ```python
-    engine = create_engine('sqlite:///openods.sqlite', echo=True)

-    engine = create_engine(
-    "postgresql://openods:openods@localhost/openods", isolation_level="READ UNCOMMITTED")
+2. From the root of your repo directory, run the database import script

+    ```bash
+    $ python import.py
     ```

-3. From the root of your repo directory, run the database import script
+For details of available arguments, run:

     ```bash
-    $ python controller/DataBaseSetup.py
+    $ python import.py -h

-    Starting import
-    Import took 00:04:12

-    Schema version is 008

-    $
     ```

+All of the arguments are optional, and without them the script will just use its default DBMS, file locations, and connection string.